necx-org/nodes/style-guide/style_guide.md

 # Style Guide
 ## Nodes
 ### Metadata
-Metadata is stored in an info.yml file in the parent directory.
-See the documentation for requirements.
+Metadata is stored with yml notation as a header in the content.md See the documentation for requirements.

 ### Learning objectives
 Use an imperative sentence.